What to expect

 MSF provides healthcare in many countries around the world and offers a rewarding professional and personal experience.

-MSF employees often live and work in intercultural surroundings, under difficult and extreme conditions.
-If you are interested in joining an MSF mission, we recommend that you read the sections below and watch the videos.
-This will give you a better understanding of the implications of making this commitment and help you prepare for the recruitment process.
-Take your time to get informed and evaluate your motivations carefully.
+Through its medical, paramedical, and non-medical staff, MSF provides healthcare in many countries around the world and offers rewarding personal and professional experiences.
+MSF personnel often live and work in diverse intercultural contexts, sometimes under extreme and often stressful conditions.
+If you are considering a mission with MSF, we recommend reading the sections below and watching the videos.
+This will help you better understand the implications of this commitment and prepare for the recruitment process.

-When working abroad with MSF, you will need to adapt to many changes, including food, accommodation, daily routine, recreation, and language.
-A new lifestyle awaits you, where free time and privacy can be limited.
-You may have to share a living room, kitchen, and bathroom with other staff.
-Typically, you will have an individual sleeping space in a house, hut, or tent.
-In emergency settings, you might be asked to share a room with your colleagues.
-It's important to be sure you can cope without certain comforts before applying to MSF.
-However, you will benefit from staff who take care of cleaning and cooking.
+When working on a mission for MSF, you must adapt to numerous changes, including diet, housing, daily routines, leisure activities, and language.
+A new lifestyle awaits you, where leisure time and privacy may be scarce.
+You will likely share a living room, kitchen, and often a bathroom.
+Generally, you will have your own room in a house or a tent.
+In emergency contexts, you may need to share a room with colleagues.
+You should ensure that you can forego certain comforts before applying to MSF.

 Mission Duration

-The standard duration of a first mission is six months (six to eight weeks for medical specialist roles).
-Depending on the country's needs, mission durations can vary; they may be shorter for emergencies or longer (nine to 12 months, for example) in specific projects.
+The standard duration of a first mission is six months (sometimes shorter for certain specialist doctors).
+Depending on the needs of the country, the duration may be reduced for emergencies or extended (from 9 to 12 months, for example) for specific projects.

-We ask you to commit to MSF for at least 12 months, which will likely include multiple missions.
-It's also important to take breaks between missions; you will discuss the duration of these breaks with your career manager after your first mission.
+We ask that you commit to MSF for more than one mission, which means at least 12 months.
+It is also important to take rest between missions, and you can discuss the duration of the rest period with your career manager upon returning from your first mission.

-MSF field projects can be highly stressful due to various factors: the urgent needs of beneficiaries, complete environmental changes, basic living conditions, local food, distance from friends and family, potential health challenges, strained team dynamics, feelings of insecurity, frequent project changes, and sometimes challenging relationships with local authorities.
-Effective stress management and mental health care tools are essential.
+Working on mission for MSF can be stressful.
+Many factors can contribute to this: the urgent needs of our beneficiaries, radically different environments, basic living conditions, local food, distance from family and friends, potential health issues, difficult relationships with other team members, feelings of insecurity, frequent project changes, and potentially complicated relationships with local authorities.

 Security